nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 What should the dlient do when the user adds or removes a friend?
 When a new friend is added, the client's WebSocket connection handler on the server needs to be notified, so it can subscribe to the new friend’s pub/sub channel.

-Since the “nearby friends" feature is within the ecosystem of a larger app, we can assume that the “nearby friends™ feature could register a callback on the mobile client whenever a new friend is added.
+Since the “nearby friends" feature is within the ecosystem of a larger app, we can assume that the “nearby friends" feature could register a callback on the mobile client whenever a new friend is added.
 The callback, upon invocation, sends a message to the WebSocket server to subscribe to the new friend's pub/sub channel.
 The WebSocket server also returns a message containing the new friend's latest location and timestamp, if they are active.

 Likewise, the client could register a callback in the application whenever a friend is removed.
 The callback would send a message to the WebSocket server to unsubscribe from the friend’s pub/sub channel.